HiPerCoRe/KTT/README.md

 * Ability to define kernel tuning parameters like thread sizes, vector data types and loop unroll factors in order to fit computation for particular device
 * High-level API which is easier to use than low-level APIs like OpenCL or CUDA driver API
-* Shared C++ code betweem multiple compute APIs, switching between CUDA and OpenCL involves only minor changes to C++ code (eg. changing path to kernel file)
+* Shared C++ code between multiple compute APIs, switching between CUDA and OpenCL involves only minor changes in C++ code (eg. changing path to kernel file)
 * Ability to optionally gain greater control over computation by using tuning manipulator, which allows, for example to utilize iterative kernel launches or run some part of a computation directly in C++ code